The Power of Pre-loading

 NEON memory copy with PLD is the fastest.
 I repeat the code below for your

-instruction tries to pre-fetch the data from
+convenience.
+As you can see, PLD instruction tries to pre-fetch the data from

 memory.
-Please note that the offset in the PLD
+Please note that the offset in the PLD instruction, it means that

 pair.
 The code hopes that the processor can overlap preparing data for next